Test in production without watermarks.

 }

-In this case, 'nameof(myVariable)' yields the string input "myVariable".
+In this case, 'nameof(myVariable)' yields the string "myVariable".
 The operator can be applied to various code elements, including variables, types, members, and more.

 One of the standout advantages of the 'nameof' operator is its positive impact on code maintainability.
 Instead of hardcoding names as strings, developers can use 'nameof,' ensuring that references automatically update when names change.